nhoening/StoSim/doc/index.rst

   * executing many runs
   * and analysing the results

 Nicessa should be easy to get started with: By only writing one configuration file, your simulation will be parameterised and distributed on several cpus in the network.
 Then, paper-ready plots as well as T-tests are being created (see :ref:`basic_example`).
-All your code needs to do to work with Nicessa is to read a set of parameters from a config file and write its outout into a file Nicessa provides.
+All your code needs to do to work with Nicessa is to read a set of parameters from a config file and write its output into a file which Nicessa provides.
-.. mention that it depends on not much?

 .. image:: img/wrapping.png
     :align: center

 But Nicessa also needs to be very customisable.
-For instance, you can plug in your own scripts to analyze the results which Niessa generated and selected for you.
+For instance, you can plug in your own scripts to analyze the results which Nicessa generated and selected for you.
 In addition, you might want to run the simulation on a computation cluster you have access to (this is high on our TODO-list).

 Nicessa stands for "**\ N**\ on-\ **i**\ ntrusive **c**\ ombinatorial **e**\ xecution of **s**\ tochastic **s**\ imulations and their **A**\ nalysis".
 It is developed under an open-source MIT license at the CWI Amsterdam and written in Python (but the simulation can be written in any programming language).
 It makes use of open-source industry standards like Gnuplot and Gnu R.